sneharamnath/top-coins/README.md

 1. Clone the project using HTTPS: `https://github.com/sneharamnath/top-coins.git` or SSH `git@github.com:sneharamnath/top-coins.git`
-2. `cd top-coins` - Switch to project directory in the directory cloned
+2. `cd top-coins` - Switch to project directory in the directory cloned.
 3. `npm install` - Install the dependencies required in the app.
 4. `npm start` - Runs the app in the development mode.